 Make the Strawberry Reduction

-• Cook the strawberries, sugar, and lemon juice in a pot over medium heat, stirring and mashing occasionally, until reduced and thickened, about 30-45 minutes.
-Mix together the cornstarch and water and stir it into the berries.
+• Cook the strawberries, sugar, and lemon juice in a pot over medium heat, stirring and mashing occasionally, until reduced and thickened, about 1 hour.
+Mix together the cornstarch and water, and stir it into the berries.
 Cook 2-3 minutes longer until thickened.
 You should have roughly 2 cups of filling.
 If you have way more than that, you’ll need to cook the berries down longer.
 Set aside to cool to room temperature.

 6 cups (734 g) frozen strawberries, 4 tablespoons (50 g) granulated sugar, Juice of 1/2 lemon, 2 tablespoons cornstarch, 2 tablespoons water